guettli/deadends-of-it/README.md

 # LAN, LDAP and VPN

-VPNs are still wide-spread.
+LAN, VPNs etc are still wide-spread.
 You can't see a down trend in the [Google Trend for VPN, LDAP, Active Directory](https://trends.google.com/trends/explore?date=all&q=%2Fm%2F012t0g,%2Fm%2F04plq,%2Fm%2F011bm).
 This is a guess that LAN, LDAP, VPNs etc will get used less often in the future.

 https exists.
 Why a second security layer?
 Of course there are a lot of use-cases where you need more than one layer.
 But for most cases https is enough.